Foxglove ‘Carillon’ is a dwarf, evergreen plant that has plenty of glorious yellow flower spikes. The florets are decorated with brown freckles.

-The flowers of Foxgloves are produced on a tall spike and are tubular.
 The individual flowers are about the size and shape of a thimble.
-Fairies are said to have sewn gloves for foxes from their petals, hence the common name.
-It is also said you can leave a message for the fairies by whispering to the morning dew on the flowers.
+Fairies are said to have sewn gloves for foxes from their petals, so they could sneak in and steal the chickens.

 Supplied as: Pots